AtakanTekparmak/easy_fnc/README.md

 ### Models

 The package provides an abstract base class `EasyFNCModel` in the `model.py` file.
-This class defines the interface for implementing AI models that can generate responses based on user input and execute function calls.
+This class defines the interface for implementing LLM interfaces that can generate responses based on user input and execute function calls.

-To create a custom model, subclass `EasyFNCModel` and implement the required methods:
+To create a custom model, subclass `EasyFNCModel` and implement the following abstract method:

 - `generate(self, user_input: str) -> dict`: Generate a response based on the user input.
-- `get_function_calls(self, user_input: str, verbose: bool = False) -> list[dict]`: Extract function calls from the model output.

 Example: